paljsingh/impartus-downloader/README.md

 **Error on application launch - "No module named Crypto"**

-The error may appear if 'crypto' package is installed on the system. crpyto is deperecated and no longer recommended due to various security issue.
+The error may appear if 'crypto' package is installed on the system. crpyto is deperecated and no longer recommended due to various security issues.
 Impartus application uses 'pycryptodome' that may conflict with 'crypto' package as they both provide the functions under 'Crypto' namespace.

-To resolve, unintal crypto, then reinstall pycryptodome:
+To resolve the issue, uninstall crypto, then reinstall pycryptodome:
 >
 > $ pip3 uninstall crypto
 > $ pip3 uninstall pycryptodome